s4/docs/source/manual/getting_events_into_s4.rst

+.. index:: application, example, speech01, SentenceReceiverPE

 Getting Events into S4
 ======================

 The simplest S4 application receives an event and prints it to standard output.
 Such an application can be found in `examples <https://github.com/s4/examples/tree/master/speech01>`_.
-The *speech01* application defines a single Processing Element (PE) that listens to events and simply prints them as they arrive.
+The *speech01* application defines a single :term:`Processing Element` (PE) that listens to events and simply prints them as they arrive.

 A Simple PE
 ------------